Mission of the CAICC Urban Education Working Group

 The mission of the CAICC Education Committee is to provide, advocate and support an inter-tribal urban system of education, through networks of Native American Programs and other providers to increase academic and career success for multi-generations which recognizes formal education and tribal cultures/traditions.

-The CAICC Education Committee meets once a month and rotates the meeting location between participating organizations.
+The CAICC Urban Education Working Group meets once a month and rotates the meeting location between participating organizations.

-4th annual CAICC Urban Native Education Conference to be held on May 1-2, 2020 at University of Illinois- Chicago, 750 S Halsted St, Chicago, IL.
-For more information, including a call for proposals, visit here.
+4th Annual CAICC Urban Native Education Conference was scheduled to be held on May 1-2, 2020 at the University of Illinois- Chicago, 750 S Halsted St, Chicago, IL.
+This event has been cancelled due to the Novel Coronavirus 2019 (COVID-19) and its designation as a global pandemic by the World Health Organization (WHO).
+We are exploring the opportunity to provide virtual programming related to this year’s theme: Indigenous Futures 2020.
+For more information, visit here.

 - Hosted 3 annual Urban Native Education Conferences.
 See photos from 2019 Conference: Nurturing Our Knowledge Keepers